José Mourinho: Playing career

 Mourinho wanted to follow in his father's footsteps and joined the Belenenses youth team.
 Graduating to the senior level, he left the club in 1980 to sign for Rio Ave, where he played for the reserve team, and in 1981, was joined by his father, who was named first team manager.
 There, he struck up a prolific partnership with veteran striker Mário Reis.
 According to former teammate Baltemar Brito (who would become an assistant to Mourinho early on his managerial career), the duo scored around 100 goals, with Mourinho netting forty-seven times.
 In addition to playing for the reserves, Mourinho was usually tasked with scouting other teams for his father.
 He was rarely selected by his father, but he made his debut for the club in the third round of the Taça de Portugal, in a 2–1 extra time win over Salgueiros.
 On the final day of the campaign against champions-elect Sporting CP, a defender was injured in the pre-match warm up, so he was told to get changed.
 Club president José Maria Pinho, fearing the threat of nepotism, overruled the decision to do so; the incident saw the pair leave to join Belenenses in the summer.

 Mourinho mostly spent the season playing for the reserve team, and he played for the first team in the second round of the Taça de Portugal against Clube Desportivo de Vila Franca, an amateur club from Vila Franca do Campo, São Miguel Island, Azores.
 With Belenenses 8–0 up at half-time, Mourinho came on as a second-half substitute and scored a hat-trick as the team won 17–0, which remains the club's biggest ever victory in the tournament.
 When his father returned to Rio Ave, Mourinho did not go with him and continued to play in the lower levels of the Portuguese football league system, first with Sesimbra, and then for Comércio e Indústria, where he finished his career.
-At the latter club, he was captain of the team and would save the life of a teammate who had gotten trapped in a car that had caught fire.
+At the latter club, he was captain of the team and saved the life of a teammate who was trapped in a car that had caught fire.
 Mourinho decided that he lacked the requisite pace and power to become a professional and chose to focus on becoming a football coach instead.